Old Testament Prophets and Writings (OT302i/502i)

 At the core of the Centre is the belief that it is God’s mission to reach every tribe, nation and language with his gospel – and his people are called and privileged to participate in it.

 The SMBC Centre for Cross-Cultural Mission includes the following...

 Mission units in all courses

-SMBC offers mission units in all courses and at all levels—certificate, diploma, bachelor, graduate and postgraduate.
-These units address both the theoretical and practical issues of cross-cultural ministry.
-Our two year full-time Associate Degree of Theology is especially designed to maximise the combination of both Bible and missions content.
-For those with a previous degree, there is also a two year Master of Arts in Christian Studies that can be missions focussed.
+SMBC offers mission units in all courses and at all levels – certificate, diploma, bachelor, graduate and postgraduate.
+These units address the practical challenges of cross-cultural ministry in the light of the Bible and missions theory.
+Our two-year full-time Associate Degree in Ministry is especially designed to maximise the combination of Bible and missions content.

 On staff missiologists

 The SMBC missions faculty consists of three full-time missiologists who have a broad range of cross-cultural experience.
 However, it’s not just the missions lecturersthat bring cross-cultural experience to SMBC – many of the other lecturers and staff have also served across the world in missions.
 Consequently, a conviction and passion for mission is inherent in all aspects of the College’s curriculum.

 All full-time students attend weekly sessions where missionaries present workshops, run discussion groups and explore a range of current missions topics.
 This also gives opportunity for them to enjoy informal interaction with students over morning tea and lunch.

 The Centre co-ordinates a mentoring program between members of the missions community and students interested in cross-cultural mission.
 The aim of this mentoring is to assist students in further exploring their role in global missions.